vg-json-data/sm-json-data/readme.md

 However, the intent is for the data model to also be usable for other projects related to Super Metroid.
 ## Project Structure
 This project's representation of Super Metroid is defined in json files of various types.
-Here's a breakdown
+Here's a breakdown:
 ### File type: Region files
 Region files follow the schema defined at /schema/m3-region.schema.json.
 They are grouped by area, then broken down into somewhat arbitrary sub-areas.